 The ravine starts from the location of the waterfall of Neraida and reaches Kalami beach where there is its end to the sea.
-All along the way there is running water, pedestals with waterfalls, plane trees and very rich vegetation.
+In the spring, there is running water and pedestals with waterfalls all along its route, while the visitor will encounter plane trees and lush vegetation here all year round.

 In the past, the abundant running water made the area its place of exploitation, with the existence of a large number of watermills and agricultural exploitation such as orchards, olive groves, etc. This offered Mylopotamos economic prosperity, self-sufficiency and population numbering 1200 people, thus making it a large village.